rune-rs/rune/book/src/10_streams.md

 Streams are the asynchronous version of [Generators](./7_generators.md).

-They have identical `next` and `resume` protocols, but we are now allowed to use asynchronous functions inside of the generator.
+They have almost identical `next` and `resume` functions, but each must be used with `.await`, and we are now allowed to use asynchronous functions inside of the generator.

 ```rust,noplayground
 {{#include ../../scripts/book/10/basic_stream.rn}}